 Now that you understand what debt consolidation is, you should know that there are many ways to do it – and most of them you can do on your own without help from a debt consolidation company.
 To see a list of those options, see Ben’s previous blog post, “Debt Consolidation Programs.”

 However, those “do it yourself” debt consolidation options are predicated on having a good credit score.
 If you’re in a position where your credit score is less than 660, then those options won’t be available and you will need to begin searching for a reputable debt consolidation company.
 Below, we’ll explain how you can avoid scams and find reputable debt consolidation companies that can hopefully give you a debt consolidation loan with reasonable terms.

 Tips for Finding a Reputable Debt Consolidation Company

-Unfortunately, there are no quick and easy ways to find out if a debt consolidation company is credible (although you can use ReadyForZero’s savings platform to find one).
+Unfortunately, there are no quick and easy ways to find out if a debt consolidation company is credible, although we have vetted all the ones in our debt consolidation tool (you can also use ReadyForZero’s savings platform to find one).
 However, there are a few things you can do quickly to find out if a company is not credible.
 So start up a search of companies and follow these steps.